How to break the 1855 barrier.

 Death registers of Catholic churches

 Registers of baptisms, marriages and deaths kept by Roman Catholic (RC) priests are generally held by RC parish churches or by RC archives (for example some registers for churches in the Glasgow area are held by the Archives of the Archdiocese of Glasgow.
-In many cases these predate civil registration (1855) and in a few cases date back to the early 1700s.
+In many cases these predate civil registration (1855) and the earliest dates from 1703.
 However, photocopies of many of the surviving registers are held by the National Archives of Scotland (RH21).
 For other records of the Roman Catholic Church in Scotland, contact the Scottish Catholic Archives, Columba House, 16 Drummond Place, Edinburgh EH3 6PL, telephone 0131 556 3661 (opening hours: by appointment only: Monday to Friday 0930-1300; 1400-1630).

 Mortcloth payments